a-v-medvedev/cppcgen/README.md

 ## What is cppcgen?
-**cppcgen** is a library which makes an attempt to allow for easy structured generation of C or simple C++ subroutines incorporating some repeated code structures or similar complex expressions.
+**cppcgen** is a library which makes an attempt to allow for easy structured generation of C or simple C++ subroutines.
+It might be useful for automated generation of some C code portions which incorporate some repeated code structures or repeated similar complex expressions.

 The expressions definitions can use macroses, which are predefined at runtime in Expressions Directory.
-Besides the strightforward macroses expansion, the macroprocessor also recognizes and interpretes 3 macro 'functions': `EVAL`, `EACH`, and `SEQ`.
+Besides the strightforward macroses expansion, the macroprocessor also recognizes and interpretes
+3 macro 'functions': `EVAL`, `EACH`, and `SEQ`.

 `EVAL` expands a specific macro in an expression with a specific value given directly in the input string (not predefined in an Expression